 About the symposium

-Over 1700 presentations during nine daily parallel sessions and three poster sessions cover the scientific themes of oceanography, solid Earth and geodesy, atmosphere, climate and meteorology, cryosphere, hazards, methodologies and products, near-Earth environment and land applications.
+Over 1700 presentations during nine daily parallel sessions and three poster sessions covered the scientific themes of oceanography, solid Earth and geodesy, atmosphere, climate and meteorology, cryosphere, hazards, methodologies and products, near-Earth environment and land applications.

-For students, a School Lab gives hands-on experience to learn about the science and applications of satellite Earth observation, as well as the opportunity to talk to the scientists and experts attending this major conference.
+For students, a School Lab gave hands-on experience to learn about the science and applications of satellite Earth observation, as well as the opportunity to talk to the scientists and experts attending this major conference.